-- The CAA PMF program is in its 14th year. - Four PMF alumni and four current PMFs work at the agency (One from the 2012 class and three from 2013.) - PMFs work as Operations Research and Systems Analysts (Series 1515) - The Center for Army Analysis has the tools an analyst needs to thrive in the Operations Research and Systems Analyst community - PMFs will have the opportunity to participate in studies ranging from defense policy analysis to modeling and simulation - PMFs work on relevant, immediate issues facing the Army and DoD leadership - PMFs have numerous opportunities for management, professional, and technical training - PMFs actively engage, seek out, and receive mentorship from the CAA's leadership - PMFs play an active role in choosing their training and developmental assignments - CAA encourages continuing education and professional development
+- The CAA PMF program is in its 19th year. - Five PMF alumni and one current PMF work at the agency. - PMFs work as Operations Research and Systems Analysts (Series 1515) - CAA has the tools an analyst needs to thrive in the Operations Research and Systems Analyst community - PMFs will have the opportunity to participate in studies ranging from defense policy analysis to data science - PMFs work on relevant, immediate issues facing Army and DoD leaders - PMFs have numerous opportunities for management, professional and technical training - PMFs actively engage, seek out, and receive mentorship from CAA's leaders - PMFs play an active role in choosing their training and developmental assignments - CAA encourages continuing education and professional development

-Center for Army Analysis 6001 Goethals Road Fort Belvoir, Virginia 22060-5230

-PMF Coordinator: Martin Dubbs martin.l.dubbs.civ@mail.mil
+Center for Army Analysis 6001 Goethals Road Fort Belvoir, Virginia 22060-5230 PMF Coordinator: Martin Dubbs martin.l.dubbs.civ@mail.mil